Lochverstaerker/screenr/README.md

 ##How to use
-To install screenr from source, run the following:
+To install screenr, run the following:
 ```
 $ git clone git://github.com/Lochverstaerker/screenr
 $ cd screenr